nitingoel266/labhub-pwa/readme.md

 # LabHub PWA

+## Before deployment

+Bfore starting the deployment process please ensure that you have the latest code from the `main` branch of the following repo:

+`git clone git@github.com:abraj-dew/labhub_pwa.git`
+`git checkout main`
+`git pull origin main`

 ## Deployment process
 Go to the root directory of the project and run the following command:
 `npm run prod`